rfinochi/golang-workshop-todo/README.md

 make
 ```

-This project also comes has been dockerized and the container can be built by running
+This project also has been dockerized and the container can be built by running
 ```bash
 make docker
 ```
+##
 <img src="https://blog.golang.org/gopher/gopher.png" alt="gopher" width="70"/>